-The privacy and confidentiality of the people served by Noble is paramount; therefore, it is critical that Noble takes all necessary steps to provide the security measures needed to prevent unauthorized access of computerized data files residing on the network or individual workstations.
+The privacy and confidentiality of individuals served is paramount; therefore, it's critical that Noble implements all security measures necessary to prevent unauthorized access of computer files on the network or individual workstations.
 It is the responsibility of our IT contractor Promethius working with the CFO to research, implement & maintain all such measures to maintain the integrity and confidentiality of agency software and electronic data.

-- 1. If a breach in data security is determined to have occurred, the Crisis Management Team, the CFO and our IT partner Promethius will work together to determine the extent and impact of the breach. - 2.
-Promethius should conduct a thorough assessment to determine whether other databases were also compromised, how the compromise occurred, and what steps need to be taken to prevent future occurrences.
-Additional expert outside counsel may be necessary. - 3.
-Immediately communicate with the individuals and families directly affected by the breach to explain what data has been compromised, what steps they need to take to protect their information, and what steps Noble is taking to prevent future occurrences. - 4.
-Determine whether any families and individuals not directly impacted should be contacted about the data breach, thus preventing rumors and reassuring them that Noble is taking the necessary steps to protect the confidentiality of their information.
+1. If a data security breach is determined to have occurred, the Crisis Management Team, the CFO and our IT partner Promethius will work together to determine the extent and impact of the breach.

+2. Promethius should conduct a thorough assessment to determine whether other databases were also compromised, how the compromise occurred, and what steps need to be taken to prevent future occurrences.
+Additional expert counsel may be necessary.

+3. Immediately contact individuals and families directly impacted by the breach to explain what data has been compromised, what steps they need to take to protect their information, and what steps Noble is taking to prevent future occurrences.

+4. Determine whether families and individuals not directly impacted should be contacted about the data breach.
+Doing so may prevent rumors & reassure them that Noble is taking the necessary steps to protect the confidentiality of their information.

-Proactive Issues Management: Consider conducting an all-staff refresher training on the importance of maintaining complete confidentiality of all participant data, login names and passwords assigned to end users, as well as reporting any suspected breach of security to the CFO and Promethius immediately.
-Staff should be cautious about opening any email from a sender they do not know, and do not click on any links or files that seem suspicious in any way, even if you know the sender.
+Consider conducting an all-staff refresher training on steps they can take to maintain the confidentiality of participant data, login names and passwords, as well as reporting any suspected security breach to the CFO and Promethius immediately.
+Staff should be cautious about opening any email from a sender they do not know, and DO NOT click on any links or files that seem suspicious in any way.
+It is prudent to contact the sender if you receive an unusual email, file or link to verify its authenticity.